Resonant top pair searches at the LHC: a window to electroweak phase transition: Electroweak Phase Transition in the 2HDM

 In principle, the tree-level scalar masses and mixing angles are shifted by the addition of the Coleman-Weinberg potential.
 To make our parameter space scan more efficient, we follow a renormalization prescription that requires these parameters to match their tree-level values~\cite{Camargo-Molina:2016moz,Basler:2016obg}.
 We achieve this by adding the counter-terms

 imposing the following renormalization conditions at zero-temperature

 where $\omega_\text{tree}$ generically stands for the minimum of the tree-level potential for the $\phi_i$ fields. \autoref{eq:ren1} requires that the zero-temperature minimum matches the tree-level value.
-Similarly, \autoref{eq:ren2} demands that $T=0$ masses and mixing angles do not shift in respect to the tree-level numbers.
+Similarly, \autoref{eq:ren2} demands that $T=0$ masses and mixing angles do not change with respect to the tree-level numbers.

 The one-loop thermal corrections read~\cite{Arnold:1992rz}

 where $f$, $\mathcal{V}_T$, and $\mathcal{V}_L$ indicate respectively the sum over fermions, transverse gauge bosons ($W_T,Z_T$), and longitudinal modes of gauge bosons and scalars ($W_L,Z_L,\gamma_L,\Phi^0,\Phi^{\pm}$).
 The second line of~\autoref{eq:VT} corresponds to the daisy contributions, following the Arnold-Espinosa scheme~\cite{Arnold:1992rz,Basler:2016obg}.
 Finally, the thermal functions $J_+$ and $J_-$ are given by